PacktPublishing/Hands-On-Industrial-Internet-of-Things-Second-Edition/README.md

 Here you can find all the source codes of the chapters of the book _Hands-On Industrial Internet of Things Second Edition_, published by Packt

+> :warning: This Book will be available in Q3 2024.

 ## 📚 Chapters from 6 to 12
 * Performing Industrial Protocols & Standards's exercise
 * Developing Industrial IoT and Cloud Architecture